joshuabenuck/learning-pico8/src/overview/overview.md

 ![Game Jams](/overview/splore_jam.png)

-Press 'right' to see a list of randomly chosen games.
+Press `right` to see a list of randomly chosen games.
 If you are tired of going through the featured list, this is sometimes a good way to find something new.

 ![Lucky Draw](/overview/splore_lucky.png)

-Press 'right' again to go to a list of `new` games.
+Press `right` again to go to a list of `new` games.
 These are the most recent community uploads.
 The quality of the games in this list is going to be hit or miss.
 Not all of them will be complete.

 ![New](/overview/splore_new.png)

-Press 'right' again to see my favorite list, the `featured` list.
+Press `right` again to see my favorite list, the `featured` list.
 These are usually very high quality games or demos that highlight what is possible using PICO-8.
 My kids greatly enjoy going through this list and playing the games that catch their eye.